José María Gutiérrez de Estrada: Second Mexican Empire

 In 1853, a coup overthrew president Mariano Arista, and the conservative statesman and monarchist Lucas Alamán invited Santa Anna to assume the presidency of the nation, intending for him to hold power only until a foreign monarch could be found.The government established contact with José María Gutiérrez Estrada and granted him official diplomatic credentials, instructing him to start looking for a royal candidate among the courts of Britain, France, Austria-Hungary, and Madrid.
-Upon the suggestion of Estrada, another monarchist, Jose Maria Hidalgo was granted a diplomatic post in Spain in order to seek a Spanish candidate for the throne.
+Upon the suggestion of Estrada, another monarchist, José Manuel Hidalgo was granted a diplomatic post in Spain in order to seek a Spanish candidate for the throne.
 Lucas Alamán died on June 2, 1853, and in 1855, a liberal coup overthrew Santa Anna, and Estrada and Hidalgo lost official government recognition, thus ending the official effort to seek a monarchy for Mexico.

 Estrada and Hidalgo nonetheless continued their campaign for the establishment of a Mexican monarchy in spite of no longer having any government accreditation.
 Gutierrez met with Napoleon III in June 1857.
 Hidalgo regained an official diplomatic post with the Mexican government, but with no authority or instructions to pursue any monarchist project.
 The most important connection which Hidalgo made was with Eugénie de Montijo, a Spanish noblewoman who at this time was wife of Napoleon III.
 At a meeting in Biarritz in August, 1857 regarding Mexican-Spanish affairs, the French Empress expressed her opinion that the establishment of a monarchy could benefit Mexico.
 Hidalgo explained that such a project had been attempted in 1846 and in 1854.
 Montijo became enthusiastic about the idea of a Mexican monarchy, and began to lobby for the matter with her husband.
 Gutierrez Estrada and Hidalgo continued to lobby to Napoleon III on behalf of a potential monarchy, but Napoleon in 1857 responded that he had no pretext to intervene, and did not wish to antagonize the United States.

 In July 1861, in response to a financial crisis, the Mexican government suspended payment of its foreign debt.
 France, Spain, and Great Britain agreed to militarily intervene, but only to settle the question of Mexico's debts.
 As the United States then began to get involved in its Civil War however, Napoleon finally had a pretext and a free hand to carry out the plans that had been laid out to him by Estrada, Hidalgo and Radepont.
 The expedition landed in Mexico in December 1861, but Spain and Great Britain withdrew once France's ulterior motives became known.
 The French invasion of Mexico began in April, 1862.